shail611/TADA_T2/TADA_T2/backend/README.md

 # features.py:
-   - make subsequence can be optimized
+   - make subsequence and turning subseq to seqobs can be optimized
    -

 # model.py: